Episode 333 - Epicurus Disputes the Stoic View Of The Senses And Anticipations

 Joshua:

-And it takes us right back to the presocratics like the EIC school for example, which is where we get xeno and his paradoxes of motion and so on.
-This strident focus on logic and language and geometry to the expense of things like sense perception leads one down a false path and that while the stoics seem to be because he’s praising sensation sense perception here as not just a great faculty but the greatest faculty almost, which it’s possible to imagine that he immediately defaults into this other track and therefore follows the same road that the academy had followed, that the Elliots had followed, that the Ians had followed, for example, in devising these absurd logical and linguistic paradoxes that were used not to explain, not to confirm our knowledge of understanding of something, but just to trap people and to prove what is evidently absurd.
-I think, I dunno if I’m explaining it very well, but I kind of interrupted you there too, so please continue.
+And it takes us right back to the pre-Socratics — like the Eleatic school, for example, which is where we get Zeno and his paradoxes of motion and so on.
+This strident focus on logic and language and geometry at the expense of things like sense perception leads one down a false path.
+And while the Stoics seem to be praising sense perception here as not just a great faculty but almost the greatest faculty it’s possible to imagine — he immediately defaults into this other track and therefore follows the same road that the Academy had followed, that the Eleatics had followed, that the Megarians had followed, for example, in devising these absurd logical and linguistic paradoxes that were used not to explain, not to confirm our knowledge or understanding of something, but just to trap people and to prove what is evidently absurd.
+I think — I don’t know if I’m explaining it very well, but I kind of interrupted you there too, so please continue.

 Cassius:

-Well continue is probably what I’m not going to be able to do much more of because we’re going to run out of time for this episode.
+Well, “continue” is probably what I’m not going to be able to do much more of, because we’re going to run out of time for this episode.
 Let me bring us to a conclusion and ask for your final comments this way.
-I think we’ve now seen that the epicureans and the stoics share a respect for the census and the importance of the proper use of the census, but there’s a major distinction in the way Epicurus understands the senses and uses them accurately.
-Epicurus doesn’t say that the senses deliver truth in a final form where the stoics think that some impressions are so clear that they are true of themselves.
-Similarly, Epicurus of the stoics share a respect for the process of the mind in forming notions from past experiences, but they have a very major difference in the way they understand that process taking place as we go forward.
+I think we’ve now seen that the Epicureans and the Stoics share a respect for the senses and the importance of the proper use of the senses.
+But there’s a major distinction in the way Epicurus understands the senses and uses them accurately.
+Epicurus doesn’t say that the senses deliver truth in a final form, where the Stoics think that some impressions are so clear that they are true in themselves.
+Similarly, Epicurus and the Stoics share a respect for the process of the mind in forming notions from past experiences, but they have a very major difference in the way they understand that process taking place.
+As we go forward, we’re going to see next week, when we get to the final section of section seven, that the Stoics take a very unusual position about memory — even making the statement “for what memory can there be of what is false?”
+We’re not going to have time today to analyze that in full, but that’s going to take us back into this discussion of the Stoics thinking that there’s something they call a kataleptic impression that is just very foreign to the Epicurean way of analyzing things.
+Anything you’d like to add on what we’ve discussed today, or any prelude to that, before we conclude today’s episode, Joshua?

 Joshua:

-We opened the episode.
-You gave a brief announcement of this new text that is available from Martin Ferguson Smith, this Irby at Orbi, his latest translation of the inscription of Diese and loin, Wanda, and I just want to read here at the end of the episode a paragraph from this work on the importance of DGen as a transmitter of epicurean ideas.
-Dr. Smith writes, unlike Lucious who focuses most attention on physics and edemas who is more concerned with ethics, Diese gives a balanced summary of the whole system while making clear that physics is to be studied not as an end in itself, but as a necessary means to achieving the end, which is ethical.
-The inscription is a powerful witness to Epicureanism flourishing existence 400 years after its founder’s death as a philosophy for whose adherence it was a way of life, the advantages of which they did not keep to themselves, but were moved to communicate to others the philanthropic and cosmopolitan attitudes and motives of diy.
+We opened the episode — you gave a brief announcement of this new text that is available from Martin Ferguson Smith, this Urbi et Orbi, his latest work on the inscription of Diogenes of Oenoanda.
+And I just want to read here at the end of the episode a paragraph from this work on the importance of Diogenes as a transmitter of Epicurean ideas.
+Dr. Smith writes: “Unlike Lucretius, who focuses most attention on physics, and Philodemus, who is more concerned with ethics, Diogenes gives a balanced summary of the whole system, while making clear that physics is to be studied not as an end in itself, but as a necessary means to achieving the end, which is ethical.
+The inscription is a powerful witness to Epicureanism’s flourishing existence 400 years after its founder’s death as a philosophy for whose adherents it was a way of life, the advantages of which they did not keep to themselves, but were moved to communicate to others.
+The philanthropic and cosmopolitan attitudes and motives of Diogenes, his firm faith in Epicurus as the moral savior of humanity, and his fervent sense of missionary purpose are something special, as is his prediction of a time in the future when human beings living in a world free from war, social strife, and slavery will enjoy an Epicurean heaven on earth, characterized by righteousness and mutual love.”

 Cassius:

 Okay, thank you, Joshua.
 That’s a good way to end the episode.
 That’s all the time we have for today.
-As always, we invite everyone to drop by the Epicurean Friends form and the listener if you have any comments or questions about our discussions on Epicurus.
+As always, we invite everyone to drop by the Epicurean Friends Forum and let us know if you have any comments or questions about our discussions on Epicurus.
 Thanks for your time today.
 We’ll be back again soon.
 See you then.
 Bye.